by_adr - Fotolia

 Input variables.
 All the key-value pair variables mentioned in the above code are input variables defined in the variables.tf file.
 Each has a name and description, and some include a default configuration.
 For example, unless otherwise specified, the deployment defaults to AWS' U.S. East region, using AWS T2 instances in the micro configuration.

-Editor's note: Check out the author's companion article to dive into Terraform variable types and uses.
+Editor's note: Check out the author's companion articles to dive into Terraform variable types and uses, and built-in functions.